 The course begins with a series of expert lectures and is typically followed by an excursion.
 For their final assignment, students are challenged to create “art objects that materialise different aspects of time”.

 Time is a central concept in our thinking, but has profoundly different meanings in different disciplines.
 During the course Big Questions in Time, students are encouraged to explore how these perspectives are different and focus on developing interdisciplinary skills to understand these differences and work on a number of case studies to apply this understanding to practical problems.
 Topics include measuring time, the historical development of the time concept, deep time, space-time, time and age, the reality of the present, past and future, time as a cultural concept and time as a social construct.

-AUC lecturers Dr. Anco Lankreijer, Dr. Joost Krijnen and Dr. Dora Achourioti, in close collaboration with the Institute for Interdisciplinary Studies, developed this course for teaching interdisciplinary skills.
-Needless to say, the course had some unexpected twists due to the sudden outbreak of the coronavirus, thereby turning into an adventure for both staff and students to teach and learn about time: trespassing into other disciplines, working with very different people, and of course teaching and learning online.
+AUC lecturers Anco Lankreijer, Joost Krijnen and Dora Achourioti, in close collaboration with the Institute for Interdisciplinary Studies, developed this course for teaching interdisciplinary skills.
+Needless to say, the course ran into some unexpected twists due to the sudden outbreak of the coronavirus, which made teaching and learning about time into an adventure for both staff and students: trespassing into other disciplines, working with very different people, and of course teaching and learning online.

 As time progressed, staff and students started experiencing time in new ways: students found themselves in different time zones, teachers had to be in two places at one time (at home and at work), and the flow of time itself was felt to be different.
 Time started becoming a pertinent issue.